How to Prepare an Effective Patent Invalidation Search Report: Tips for Practitioners

 Conducting Broad and Exhaustive Searches

-To create a thorough invalidity search report, broad and exhaustive searches are essential.
-Both patent and non-patent literature may be found through these broad searches, which aim to find any potentially relevant prior art.
+To create a thorough invalidation search report, broad and exhaustive searches are essential.
+Both patent and non-patent literature can provide valuable insights into prior art that may challenge the patent’s validity.

 The Broad Search Approach